Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Experiments

 \subsection{Experimental Setup}

-\mysection{Datasets} We benchmark VointNet on the challenging and realistic ScanObjectNN dataset for 3D point cloud classification \cite{scanobjectnn}.
+\mysection{Datasets} We benchmark VointNet on the challenging and realistic ScanObjectNN dataset for 3D point cloud classification \citep{scanobjectnn}.
 The dataset has three variants, includes background and occlusion, and has 15 categories and 2,902 point clouds.
-Also, we test for 3D classification on ModelNet40 \cite{modelnet}, which is composed of 40 classes and 12,311 3D objects.
-We follow the common practice for tests on ModelNet40 \cite{pointnet,pointnet++,dgcn,pointtransformer}.
-For the shape retrieval task, we benchmark on ShapeNet Core55 as a subset of ShapeNet \cite{shapenet}.
+For the shape retrieval task, we benchmark on ShapeNet Core55 as a subset of ShapeNet \citep{shapenet}.
 The dataset consists of 51,162 3D mesh objects labeled with 55 object classes.
-We follow the MVTN's setup \cite{mvtn} in sampling 5,000 points from each mesh object to obtain point clouds.
-On the other hand, for the task of shape part segmentation, we test on ShapeNet Parts \cite{shapenetparts}, a subset of ShapeNet \cite{shapenet} that consists of 16,872 point cloud objects from 16 categories and 50 parts.
+We follow the MVTN's setup \citep{mvtn} in sampling 5,000 points from each mesh object to obtain point cloud.
+On the other hand, for the task of shape part segmentation, we test on ShapeNet Parts \citep{shapenetparts}, a subset of ShapeNet \citep{shapenet} that consists of 16,872 point cloud objects from 16 categories and 50 parts.
+For occlusion robustness, we follow MVTN \citep{mvtn} and test on ModelNet40 \citep{modelnet}, which is composed of 40 classes and 12,311 3D objects.

-\mysection{Metrics} For 3D point cloud classification, we report the overall accuracy, while shape retrieval is evaluated using mean Average Precision (mAP) over test queries \cite{mvtn}.
-On the other hand, 3D semantic segmentation is evaluated using mean Intersection over Union (mIoU) on points.
-For part segmentation, we report two types of mIoUs: Instance-averaged mIoU (Ins. mIoU) and Category-averaged mIoU (Cat. mIoU) as followed commonly in the literature \cite{pointnet,pointnet++,pointtransformer}.
+\mysection{Metrics} For 3D point cloud classification, we report the overall accuracy, while shape retrieval is evaluated using mean Average Precision (mAP) over test queries \citep{mvtn}.
+3D semantic segmentation is evaluated using mean Intersection over Union (mIoU) on points.
+For part segmentation, we report Instance-averaged mIoU (Ins. mIoU).